Skip to main content

 * HUD FHEO Notice: FHEO-2020-01 Issued: January 28, 2020

 Residence Life and Housing will allow a support animal if the animal is necessary for a resident with a disability to have equal access to housing and the accommodation must also be reasonable.
 Support animals are not pets.
-An accommodation is unreasonable if it presents an undue financial or administrative burden on the College, poses a direct threat to individual or public safety that cannot be eliminated or reduced to an acceptable level, or constitutes a fundamental alteration of the nature of the service or program.
+An accommodation is unreasonable if it presents an undue financial or administrative burden on the University, poses a direct threat to individual or public safety that cannot be eliminated or reduced to an acceptable level, or constitutes a fundamental alteration of the nature of the service or program.

-With prior approval, a person with a disability may have a support animal in their residence hall
+With prior approval, a person with a disability may have a support animal in their residence hall room as a reasonable accommodation.

 Requests for a support animal in a residence hall